-It could be the moderate climate or the do-it-yourself culture, but Vancouver is filled with farmers markets in the summertime, promising a breadth of locally made foods and crafts.
-Meet artisans, bakers, farmers and craftsman, who bring their handmade items straight from the fields and workshops and into your shopping bag.
+It could be the moderate climate or the do-it-yourself culture, but Vancouver is filled with farmers markets year-round, promising a breadth of locally sourced foods and crafts.
+Meet artisans, bakers, farmers and craftsmen who bring their handmade items straight from their fields and workshops into your shopping bag.

 View our map of the markets

 Ambleside Artisan Farmers MarketEvery Sunday, 11am–4pm | May 3–October 25

 This spectacular waterfront Farmer's Market began in June 2005 near the entrance of Ambleside Beach Park (1500 block of Bellevue between 15th and 16th Streets).
 A variety of organic and conventional farmers participate in this market, including a wide selection of prepared food vendors, serving up baked goods, syrups, jams, jellies, honey, salsas and much more.
 In addition to sweets and savouries, the market offers a variety of BC crafts, including jewelry, clothing, wrought iron, garden sculptures, soaps, pottery and much, much more.
 The market offers a book exchange, newspaper reading area, games table, kid's play area and live music.For more information, visit the website.